Effects and Coeffects in Call-By-Push-Value (Extended Version): CBPV and Coeffects (Version 1: General semantics)

-We prove a coeffect soundness theorem stating that if a term is well-typed with some grade vector $\gamma$, it can evaluate to a terminal given $\gamma$ and some environment $\rho$ that provides values of the correct type for all free variables, formalized as $\Gamma \vDash \rho$ in our logical relation below.
-Because values and computations have distinct syntax and semantics, and because both values and computations make demands on their inputs, we state this property for both.
-Formally:
+We prove a coeffect soundness theorem stating that if a term is well-typed with some grade vector $\gamma$, then given $\gamma$ and some environment $\rho$ that provides values of the correct type for all free variables, it can evaluate to a terminal.
+Because both values and computations make demands on their inputs, we state this property for both.
+We formalize the requirement on $\rho$ as $\Gamma \vDash \rho$ in our logical relation below, and this theorem follows immediately from the fundamental lemma.